 Calcium oxalate stones are associated with patients of both hypercalcema and hypercalciuria occasioned by hyperparathyroidism, diffuse bone disease, sarcoidosis and other hypercalcemia status.
 The mechanism of stones formation in this setting involves nucleation of calcium oxalate by uric acid crystals in the collecting duct.
-The patient with hyperoxaluria either herditery "primary oxaluria" or more commonly, acquired by intestinal over with called absorption in patients entric diseases. later SO entrichyperoxaluria.
+The patient with hyperoxaluria either herditery "primary oxaluria" or more commonly, acquired by intestinal over in patients with entric diseases. later called absorption SO entrichyperoxaluria.
 Also occur with patients their diet is rich in oxalate.
 Hypocitrauria associated with acidosis and chronic diarrhea of unknown cause may produce calcium stone.